Practice Doctorate/DNAP Program -- for RNs only

 This data varies slightly each year, but historically the average cumulative GPA is 3.4.
 Average cumulative science GPA is 3.5.

-What is an “early interview?”
+What is an early admissions offer?

 What kind of references are needed for the CRNA program?